SkymouseStudios/skymse-jekyll/_drafts/a-walk-through-branding-skymouse.md

 ---
 layout: post
-title: How to build and brand your small business.
+title: The 31 Steps to building and branding your small business.
 subtitle: A Guide to Branding
 author: John Welch
 img: ''